Tuesday, June 30, 2015

 In the marvelous What Happened, Miss Simone?, documentary filmmaker Liz Garbus explores the personal and professional life of the legendary jazz/blues/ folk artist by submitting her film as the literal answer to the titular question, one originally asked by author/poet Maya Angelou in a 1970 article penned for Redbook magazine.

-Angelou’s interview with Simone coincided with the famed singer/composer/musician's turbulent transformation from jazz concert poet to The High Priestess of Soul in the late 60s.
-A time when the Civil Rights Movement so significantly influenced her work that she alienated her pop music fan base while simultaneously giving voice and inspiration to the nation’s unsung with her Top 100 single, “Young, Gifted, & Black” ( a song co-written with Weldon Irvine to, as Simone put it, “Make black children all around the world feel good about themselves forever.”).
+Angelou’s interview with Simone coincided with the famed singer/composer/musician's turbulent transformation from jazz concert poet to The High Priestess of Soul in the late '60s.
+A time when the Civil Rights Movement so significantly influenced her work that she alienated her pop music fan base while simultaneously giving voice and inspiration to the nation’s unsung with her Top 100 single, “Young, Gifted, & Black” -- a song co-written with Weldon Irvine to, as Simone put it, “Make Black children all around the world feel good about themselves forever.”

 The High Priestess of Soul

-Garbus’ documentary, co-produced by and currently streaming on Netflix, examines the life of Nina Simone by turning the story of her tumultuous career and private life into a larger examination of what can happen when an artist—an individual devoted to the freest expression of truth—is born into a society which tells them everything they are, everything that comprises their very essence and being, is unworthy of dreams.
+Garbus’ documentary, co-produced by and currently streaming on Netflix, examines the life of Nina Simone by turning the story of her tumultuous career and private life into a larger examination of what can happen when an artist—an individual devoted to the freest expression of truth—is born into a society which tells them everything they are, everything that comprises their very essence and being, is unworthy of their dreams.
 Unworthy because of the color of their skin.
 The broadness of their nose.
 The thickness of their lips.
 That they are born female.
 As the film progresses and grows darker than you might expect, the social focus of the opening question morphs into the personal, "How did it come to this?"

 As an African-American piano prodigy born in the Jim Crow-era South (“I played the boogie at (age) three and gave concerts at twelve”), Nina Simone, nee Eunice Waymon, was an anomaly in her small North Carolina hometown.
-Crossing train tracks to the “white” section of town to take piano lessons, practicing so much she barely had a childhood; Simone’s keenly-felt separateness defined her attitude towards both her musical gift and her ambitions.
+Crossing train tracks to the “white” section of town to take piano lessons, practicing so much she barely had a childhood, Simone’s keenly felt separateness defined her attitude towards both her musical gift and her ambitions.

-Simone dreamed big: she wanted more than anything to be the first black female classical pianist to play Carnegie Hall.
+Simone dreamed big: she wanted more than anything to be the first Black female classical pianist to play Carnegie Hall.
 But when she was turned down by the prestigious Curtis Institute of Music in Philadelphia and had to take up performing jazz and pop music in clubs, the teenage Simone felt for the first time that most common, but nonetheless soul-killing, of African-American experiences- being certain but never truly knowing if race played a part in her rejection.

 Nina Simone graduated valedictorian of her high school class and was awarded

 With this, the seeds of rage, self-doubt, and indignation began to take root within her just as firmly as her talents as a singer and musician blossomed.
-Fueled by an ambition to succeed, blessed with a talent that couldn’t be ignored, yet led by circumstance down a path not wholly of her choosing, Nina Simone’s demons were manifest in the same questions that plagued many frustrated African-Americans in pursuit of the American dream in those nascent civil rights years.
+Fueled by an ambition to succeed, blessed with a talent that couldn’t be ignored, yet led by circumstance down a path not wholly of her choosing, Nina Simone’s demons were manifest in the same questions that plagued many frustrated Black Americans in pursuit of the American dream in those nascent civil rights years.
 The lingering oppression of separatism and Jim Crow led Langston Hughes to pen the 1951 poem, “Harlem.”
-A poem whose words articulated the conundrum facing all black artists and dreamers in America.
+A poem whose words articulated the conundrum facing all Black artists and dreamers in America.

-What Happens to a dream deferred?
+What happens to a dream deferred?

 Does it dry up like a raisin in the sun?